 Don’t be afraid to ask previous employers, colleagues, internship supervisors, university lecturers, and any other relevant professional contacts you have to write you a recommendation on LinkedIn.
 Letting other respected industry professionals sing your praises will be particularly impressive to recruiters when you’re looking for a job.
 Think of your LinkedIn profile like an extended CV.
 It should provide details of your professional experience, but in a way that gives the reader a better sense of your personality and career ambitions.

-Once your LinkedIn profile is polished, check out our Accounting websites every Pro should be reading where we discuss how you can gain valuable knowledge from participating in LinkedIn groups.
+Once your LinkedIn profile is polished, check out our article on the best accounting websites, blogs and podcasts every professional accountant should follow where we discuss how you can gain valuable knowledge from participating in LinkedIn groups.

 8. Use a premium account